Slamsneider/SingleTom/README.md

   - `functions.js`: Main functionality of the application.
   - `dropTextFile.js`: Functionality for drag and drop text files to the history.
   - `styles.css`: CSS styles for the application.
-  - `apicall.php`: Just ignore this file if not using a PHP server. (see below)
 </details>

 ![image](https://github.com/Slamsneider/SingleTom/assets/192285/3e536771-b3e1-4c98-a9c5-98496dd32603)